-We operate two distribution facilities.
+We operate three distribution facilities.
 The first facility, located in Romeoville, Illinois, is approximately 317,000 square feet in size, including an overflow facility.
-The second distribution facility is in Phoenix, Arizona and is approximately 330,000 square feet in size.
-We intend to open a third distribution center, located in Chambersburg, Pennsylvania, in fiscal 2012 to support our future growth needs.
+The second distribution facility is in Phoenix, Arizona and is approximately 437,000 square feet in size.
+The third distribution center, located in Chambersburg, Pennsylvania, opened in April 2012 to support our future growth needs.
 The Chambersburg warehouse contains approximately 373,000 square feet.

 Inventory is shipped from our suppliers to our distribution facilities.
 We carry over 20,000 products and replenish our stores with such products primarily in eaches (i.e., less-than-case quantities), which allows us to ship less than an entire case when only one or two of a particular product is required.
-Our distribution facilities use warehouse management and warehouse control software systems, which have been upgraded or installed in the last two years.
-All products are bar-coded, which supports real-time inventory management and processing accuracy throughout the distribution center.
-Store replenishment order selection is performed using industry standard put-to-light and various other wireless technologies.
-Product is delivered to stores using a broad network of contract carriers.
+Our distribution facilities use warehouse management and warehouse control software systems, which have been upgraded or installed in the last three years.
+Store replenishment order selection is performed using pick-to-light processing technologies.
+Product is delivered to stores using a broad network of contract and local pool (final mile) carriers.